 Each Senior Accountant or Tax Manager needs some assistants.
 Someone who will help them with the heavy workload, entering the records to accounting software, preparing simple tax returns, notifying clients about deadlines, and sometimes simply making a good coffee and having chat with them, when they feel like complaining about life and six figure salary.

 Tax Associate is one of the typical entry level jobs in accounting, something you have to get through, in order to be able to apply for more interesting accounting jobs in the future, or to open your own office, and hire your own assistant.
+All big tax services firms like Ryan, KPMG, or PwC hire tax associates regularly.
 Let’s have a look at some questions you may face while interviewing for this position, which typically pays more than $50,000 annually in the US.

 Why do you want to work as a Tax Associate here?